ElevatedSensors/sensor-configs/CUSTOM_DELAY_FEATURE.md

 ## Use Cases

 ### Preventing False Positives
-- Set a longer **Occupied Delay** (e.g., 2-3 seconds) to avoid triggering when briefly sitting on the bed
+- Set a longer **Occupied Delay** (e.g., 10-30 seconds) to avoid triggering when briefly sitting on the bed
+- For extreme cases, use up to 60-120 seconds to ensure only sustained presence triggers

 ### Preventing False Negatives
-- Set a longer **Clear Delay** (e.g., 5-10 seconds) to maintain occupied status when shifting positions during sleep
+- Set a longer **Clear Delay** (e.g., 30-60 seconds) to maintain occupied status when shifting positions during sleep
+- For restless sleepers, consider 120-180 seconds (2-3 minutes) to prevent false clearing

 ### Quick Response for Automations
 - Set short delays (e.g., 0.5s occupied, 1s clear) for responsive lighting automations

+### Long-term Presence Detection
+- Use extended delays (e.g., 240-300 seconds) for scenarios requiring confirmed long-term presence
+- Useful for deep sleep detection or extended absence confirmation

 ### Partner Movement Isolation
 - Use different delay settings for left/right sides based on movement patterns
+- One partner can have 60s clear delay while the other has 180s based on sleep habits

 ## Technical Implementation